danielearwicker/bidi-mobx/README.md

 You may need to define mobx as an external in your Webpack config [to avoid it being duplicated](https://github.com/danielearwicker/bidi-mobx/issues/4)

 ## WAT?
-There's a UI pattern with a stupid name: MVVM (Model-View-ViewModel), but it's a very cool idea.
+There's a UI pattern with a stupid name: MVVM (Model/View/View-Model), but it's a very cool idea.
 The takeaway is that a view needs to be supported by state data that is additional to the pure data being edited.
 [More discussion about this.](https://github.com/danielearwicker/bidi-mobx/blob/master/notes.md)

-If you create a data model that reflects the structure of your UI, you can then load your pure model data into it and "bind" to it with a standard vocabulary of visual components.
+If you create a view-model that reflects the structure of your UI, you can then load your pure model data into it and "bind" to it with a standard vocabulary of visual components.
 They are linked in both directions.
 Being declarative is beneficial for describing the flow of information from model to view, and it turns out to be just as beneficial in the opposite direction too.
 It's especially easy if you can use the same declarations for both.
 For a lot of apps it's the most simple, easy to maintain, easy to get right and *automatically performant* approach.

-The first JS library I know of that implemented this was [Knockout.js](http://knockoutjs.com).
-It included a pattern for modelling data, with `computed` and automatic observing (brilliant), and also its own quirky way of binding directly to the DOM (this part wasn't so great).

-So you could get started building UIs in the DOM, it came with a set of built-in handlers for `<input type="text">`, `<input type="checkbox">`, `<input type="radio">` and `<select>`.

 React already provides a beautiful component-based and declarative UI description system.
 [MobX](https://mobx.js.org/) provides automatic observing and `computed` (on a more sound basis than Knockout).
 So what else do we need?